rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 In October 2020, Rancher Desktop was a tray icon and a single shell command.
 Click the icon, and it ran `minikube start` to bring up a Kubernetes cluster on your Mac.
-That was the whole thing: nine files, one good idea, and a note in the source that read, more or less, *this is just a quick proof of concept*.
+The whole thing was nine files, one good idea, and a note in the source that read, more or less, *this is just a quick proof of concept*.

 <!-- truncate -->